 During the four years of his service in the administration of Sebastián Piñera, average income grew to $20,000 from $15,000 a year, outpacing the rest of Latin America as a whole.
 “We’re very close to what international organizations call a developed country,” Moreno said in an interview with Chicago Booth Magazine.

 Distinguished Young Alumni Award

 Amy Lehman, AB '96, MBA '05, MD '05, is leading an initiative to bring medical care to the remote communities surrounding central Africa's Lake Tanganyika.

 Lehman in 2007 left a burgeoning career in surgery to address the public-health crisis.
 To date, Lehman and her team estimate they have helped around 300,000 people in the area, either through direct medical intervention or by providing supplies such as mosquito nets.

 But Lehman believes the most effective way to expand access to health care for the remote communities on the lake is through a floating clinic.
-She is raising funds to build the Lake Tanganyika Floating Clinic, a hospital ship which will travel to villages on the lake and spend several weeks in each location treating patients.
+She is raising funds to build the Lake Tanganyika Floating Health Clinic, a hospital ship which will travel to villages on the lake and spend several weeks in each location treating patients.

-Lehman has spent the last three years working with local officials, residents, and other aid organizations to hone in on best practices and make sure the clinic addresses long-term community needs.
+Lehman has spent the last five years working with local officials, residents, and other aid organizations to hone in on best practices and make sure the clinic addresses long-term community needs.
 Training local doctors and medical staff is a priority, so the clinic also will function as a teaching hospital.

 In discussing the project with the London Telegraph, Lehman’s entrepreneurial spirit becomes clear.
 “Having a big idea is the first part of a very long path.
 You need the passion and inspiration to get people to believe in you.
 But you have be ready for a slog.”—Alexandra Batty